cochraad/cochraad/README.md

 - 💞️ I’m looking to collaborate on art
 - 📫 How to reach me +1 (541) 908-1306
 - 😄 Pronouns: ... he/she/they
 - ⚡ Fun fact: ...
-My favorite color is purple and yellow
+My favorite colors are purple and yellow

 <!---
 cochraad/cochraad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.